-Okay, enough of my venting.
-After surviving my incurable blood cancer for almost 25 years next month, I have just learned that I have about a 20-25% chance of developing a therapy-related secondary cancer- annually.
+After surviving my incurable blood cancer since early 1994, I have learned from the study linked below that I have about a 20-25% chance of developing a therapy-related secondary cancer- annually.
 And that percentage grows annually.

-And a cardiologist told me last week that the chronic atrial fibrilation that I have been living with for the past 8 years is chemotherapy-related cardiomyopathy.
+And a cardiologist told me last week that the chronic atrial fibrilation that I have been living with for the past 8 years is chemotherapy-induced cardiomyopathy.

 I am a long-term cancer survivor and cancer coach.
 Painful experience has taught me that cancer patients must fight for both their quality of life and their quantity of life.

 What type and stage of cancer have you been diagnosed with?
 What symptoms are you experiencing?

 “Patients treated with chemotherapy for a solid tumor are at much higher risk than was previously thought of developing a highly lethal blood cancer as a result of that treatment.

 A research team from the National Cancer Institute (NCI) says that the relative risk of this late effect — therapy-related myelodysplastic syndrome or acute myeloid leukemia (tMDS/AML) — is exponentially higher than was supposed.